markcastle/eventstreaming/README.md

 - Console and Unity-ready examples.

 ### 🛠️ Optional DI & Modular Architecture
-- All new features are delivered in optional, modular projects for maximum flexibility.
+- All event primitives and adapters are available via DI registration (`AddEventStreaming()`), making integration with ASP.NET Core and other Microsoft.Extensions.DependencyInjection-based apps seamless.
 - Easy opt-in for only the features you need.

 ### 📚 Documentation & Examples